—

 Roberto CASTILLO (Treasurer)

-Roberto Castillo is an assistant professor at the Department of Cultural Studies at Lingnan University in Hong Kong.
-He has been conducting media representation and ethnographic among different communities in Southern China.
+Roberto Castillo is an associate professor at the Department of Cultural Studies at Lingnan University in Hong Kong.
+He has been conducting media representation and ethnographic research among different communities in Southern China.
 He has been the Treasurer of the IACSS since 2019.

 Yiu-fai CHOW